 The objective of this study is to describe how a language like C# evolves over time and all the management that it implies and to see how the different ideas and proposals are discussed and organized for future language releases.

-Since Microsoft made a change to embrace multiplatform and open source approaches to many of its products, now we can see and even get involved in the C# language evolution (or in any other product that previously was exclusively private to Microsoft).
+Since Microsoft made a change to embrace multi-platform and open source approaches to many of its products, now we can see and even get involved in the evolution of C# (or in any other product that previously was exclusively private to Microsoft).
 See the GitHub account where all this happens HERE!

 Proposals management and discussion